-This report presents the results of the June 30, 2021 actuarial valuation of the Miscellaneous Plan of the City of Chula Vista of the California Public Employees' Retirement System (CalPERS).
-This actuarial valuation sets the minimum required employer contributions for fiscal year (FY) 2023-24.
+This report presents the results of the June 30, 2022 actuarial valuation of the Miscellaneous Plan of the City of Encinitas of the California Public Employees' Retirement System (CalPERS).
+This actuarial valuation sets the minimum required contributions for fiscal year (FY) 2024-25.

-Purpose of the Report
+Purpose

-The actuarial valuation was prepared by the CalPERS Actuarial Office using data as of June 30, 2021.
-The purpose of the report is to:
+This report documents the results of the actuarial valuation prepared by the CalPERS Actuarial Office using data as of June 30, 2022.
+The purpose of the valuation is to:

-- Set forth the assets and accrued liabilities of this plan as of June 30, 2021; - Determine the minimum required employer contributions for the FY July 1, 2023 through June 30, 2024; - Provide actuarial information as of June 30, 2021 to the CalPERS Board of Administration (board) and other interested parties.
+- Set forth the assets and accrued liabilities of this rate plan as of June 30, 2022; - Determine the minimum required employer contributions for this rate plan for FYJuly 1, 2024 through June 30, 2025; - Determine the required member contribution rate for FY July 1, 2024 through June 30, 2025 for employees subject to the California Public Employees' Pension Reform Act of 2013 (PEPRA); and - Provide actuarial information as of June 30, 2022 to the CalPERS Board of Administration (board) and other interested parties.